4.152 Student Affairs & Enrollment Management

 A MSU student who lives off campus and commutes to the campus for classes or to conduct business.

-- All thefts, accidents, and offenses that occur on campus should be reported immediately to the University Police Department or to the Officer on duty.
+- All thefts, accidents, and offenses that occur on campus should be reported immediately to the University Police Department.

 - A record of all serial numbers on valuables should be kept.
 Mark auto accessories so they may be identified.
 Write your name and address on all textbooks.